Business

 • the lender may delay or deny discharge

-• resale cannot occur
+• resale cannot proceed

 • the dealer's capital is locked up

-Scenario B: Private Seller in Arrears
+Scenario B: Private seller in arrears

-A seller behind on repayments attempts to sell the car quickly.
+A seller behind on repayments tries to sell the car quickly.
+If the dealer buys the vehicle:

-• the lender may immediately repossess
+• the lender may repossess immediately

 Vehicles financed through business lending often have broader security registrations.
+Dealers risk entanglement with multiple secured parties, longer discharge delays and difficulty contacting business lenders.

+A customer trades in one vehicle while financing another.
 If the dealership fails to detect the active interest:

 • the trade-in valuation becomes inaccurate